saran-adhikari/WD/README.md

 # WD
-works done during study as well as other creativity works.
+This is my repo for the projects and works I have done during and after my study.